ammarion/exercise/README.md

     * `percent_blocked` (Percentage of total requests that were blocked)
     * `top_5_attack_vectors` (The top 5 rule labels/names that triggered blocks, grouped by label)
 * Include a brief explanation (≤ 200 words) in your README describing how monitoring this KPI (especially `%blocked` and `top_5_attack_vectors`) helps security teams tune rules, identify false positives, and potentially measure Mean Time To Respond (MTTR) for new threats.
-* **No AWS Account / Budget Concerns?** You may alternatively use the sample WAF log JSON files provided in the `/logs/sample/` directory of the starter repository to create your Athena table and demonstrate the query.
-Clearly state if you used this option.

 ### 6 – README / Runbook